dayu11/tau-ResNet/README.md

 The network architecture and hyperparameters are the same as in "Deep Residual Learning for Image Recognition".
 The result can be found in the result folder.

-The authors of "STABILITY AND CONVERGENCE THEORY FOR LEARNING RESNET: A FULL CHARACTERIZATION" suggest adding a scale factor tau=1/sqrt(L) at the output of each residual block, where L is the number of residual blocks (54 for resnet110).
+The authors of "Convergence Theory of Learning Over-parameterized ResNet: A Full Characterization" suggest adding a scale factor tau=1/sqrt(L) at the output of each residual block, where L is the number of residual blocks (54 for resnet110).

 The following command trains the Resnet110 model with tau=0.136.